 The PSF was created with a \$2,000,000 appropriation by the Texas Legislature (the "Legislature") in 1854 expressly for the benefit of the public schools of Texas.
 The Constitution of 1876 stipulated that certain lands and all proceeds from the sale of these lands should also constitute the PSF.
 Additional acts later gave more public domain land and rights to the PSF.
 In 1953, the U.S. Congress passed the Submerged Lands Act that relinquished to coastal states all rights of the U.S. navigable waters within state boundaries.
-If the state, by law, had set a larger boundary prior to or at the time of admission to the Union, or if the boundary that been approved by Congress, then the larger boundary applied.
-After three years of litigation (1957-1960), the U.S. Supreme Court on May 31, 1960, affirmed Texas' historic three marine leagues (10.35 miles) seaward boundary.
+If the state, by law, had set a larger boundary prior to or at the time of admission to the Union, or if the boundary had been approved by Congress, then the larger boundary applied.
+After three years of litigation (1957-1960), the U. S. Supreme Court on May 31, 1960, affirmed Texas' historic three marine leagues (10.35 miles) seaward boundary.
 Texas proved its submerged lands property rights to three leagues into the Gulf of Mexico by citing historic laws and treaties dating back to 1836.
 All lands lying within that limit belong to the PSF.
 The proceeds from the sale and the mineral-related rental of these lands, including bonuses, delay rentals and royalty payments, become the corpus of the Fund.
 Prior to the approval by the voters of the State of an amendment to the constitutional provision under which the Fund is established and administered, which occurred on September 13, 2003 (the "Total Return Constitutional Amendment"), and which is further described below, the PSF had as its main sources of revenues capital gains from securities transactions and royalties from the sale of oil and natural gas.
-The Total Return Constitutional Amendment"), and which is further described below, the PSF had as its main sources of PSF.
+The Total Return Constitutional Amendment provides that interest and dividends produced by Fund investments will be additional revenue to the PSF.
 The State School Land Board ("SLB") maintains the land endowment of the Fund on behalf of the Fund and is generally authorized to manage the investments of the capital gains, royalties and other investment income relating to the land endowment.
-The SLB is a five member boar
+The SLB is a five member board, the membership of which consists of the Commissioner of the Texas General Land Office (the "Land Commissioner") and four citizen members appointed by the Governor.
+(See "2019 Texas Legislative Session" for a description of legislation that changed the composition of the SLB).
+As of August 31, 2020, the General Land Office (the "GLO") managed approximately 15% of the PSF, as reflected in the fund balance of the PSF at that date.